arturskarklins/sda/tasks/iterators/README.md

 Create a solution for iterator, which takes argument `number` (as amount) and returns random numbers (must be `int`) based on the input argument.
 Add default 1, so if user doesn't give input it returns at least one randomly generated number.
 Please, re-create the same solution with generator functions.

 Additionally create function that sums all digits per given number and print together with the randomly created number.
-This can be a separate function, outside the iterator class
+This can be a separate function, outside the iterator class.
-That is sum for 12345 is 15, for 67890 it's 30, etc.
+That is, sum for 12345 is 15, for 67890 it's 30, etc.

 # Result
 Should be like: